-If a child's need is more severe, we will involve the Head of Learning Support and, after consultation with parents, one-to-one specialist Maths and English support can be made available for which there will be an additional charge.
+If a child's need is more severe, we will involve the Head of Learning Support and, after consultation with parents, one-to-one specialist Maths and English support can be made available.
 Short-term targets are set and shared with the child and their parents; these are reviewed at regular intervals to monitor progress.